Skarabaen/BosswerkMI600/README.md

 Note:
 Sometimes the converter has a timeout of some seconds or minutes.
 I do not know what the converter is doing in this time.
 Maybe there is an upload to Solarman???

+I started to use the script from https://github.com/fr00sch/bosswerk_mi600_solar.
+But because it use selenium there is a high cpu workload if the script is working.
+So I switched to my solution with less impact of workload.
+I have reused some script parts from https://github.com/fr00sch/bosswerk_mi600_solar